 New Zealand Debt Management is one of the functions of the Capital Markets Directorate at the New Zealand Treasury, the Government’s lead advisor on economic, financial and regulatory policy.

-We oversee the Government's borrowing requirements and associated activities, with a goal of managing debt in a way that minimises costs while keeping risk at an appropriate level.
+We oversee the Government's borrowing requirements and associated activities, with a goal of managing debt in a way that minimises costs over the long-term, while keeping risk at an appropriate level.